-19. According to the Federal Ministries Act, coordination at all levels of environmental protection falls within the purview of the BMKLFUW.
+- 19. According to the Federal Ministries Act, coordination at all levels of environmental protection falls within the purview of the BMK.
 This also includes the coordination of the Austrian position voiced in the EU Council of Environment Ministers.
-The process is coordinated by the relevant divisions of the BMKLFUW by way of written procedure or in the framework of coordination meetings.
-If NGO's (as a rule, these will be normally NGOs active in the field of environment) are directly concerned by a project, or if they should have a particular level of expertise in the respective field, they will be invited as well.

-20. The BMKLFUW also invites the concerned Ministriesportfolios, social partners, NGOs and the Federal provinces on a regular basis to take part in the coordination meetings held in the runup to the formal Councils of EU Ministers (jour fixe on Environment).
-In the aftermath of Council meetings debriefings with NGOs on the outcomes are taking place.
-In addition to these official coordination meetings, there is a separate NGO round organized in the Federal Ministry held on a regular basis approximately at the time of the Council of EU Ministers where environmental subjects are discussed, which usually are also on the Council agenda.

-21. Moreover, the BMKLFUW actively integrates NGOs active in the field of the environment and climate change into the political dialogue held on current legislative projects, especially at EU level: there are, for example, regular round tables involving the Federal Minister for the Environment and representatives of NGOs on current subjects, with the NGOs also setting the agenda.
-The BMKLFUW also grants, on a regular basis, funds to national NGOs and to an EU environment office managed by NGOs, which provides excellent information on EU legislation on a regular basis, and to the biggest EU-NGO network in Brussels.
+The process is coordinated by the relevant divisions of the BMK by way of written procedure or in the framework of coordination meetings.
+If NGOs (normally NGOs active in the field of environment) are directly concerned by a project, or if they should have a particular level of expertise in the respective field, they will be invited as well. - 20.
+The BMK also invites the concerned Ministries, social partners, NGOs and the Federal provinces on a regular basis to take part in the coordination meetings held in the run-up to the formal Councils of EU Ministers (jour fixe on Environment).
+In the aftermath of Council meetings debriefings with NGOs on the outcomes are taking place. - 21.
+Moreover, the BMK actively integrates NGOs active in the field of the environment and climate change into the political dialogue held on current legislative projects, especially at EU level: there are, for example, regular round tables involving the Federal Minister for the Environment and representatives of NGOs on current subjects, with the NGOs also setting the agenda.
+The BMK also grants, on a regular basis, funds to national NGOs and to an EU environment office managed by NGOs, which provides excellent information on EU legislation on a regular basis, and to the biggest EU-NGO network in Brussels.

 At the level of the nine Austrian "Länder" (provinces) ombudsmen for the environment are established.
-Their main tasks are observing the compliance with environmental interests in the application of regional laws as well as advising and informing the public in environmental matters.
+Their main tasks are observing the compliance with environmental interests in the application of regional laws and federal environmental laws as well as advising and informing the public in environmental matters.
 They also cooperate with and support environmental NGOs.
 In Vorarlberg, the most western province of Austria, for example, the ombudsman for the environment is elected by local NGOs.
-In their comments on the recent update of the report environmental NGOs raised some concerns that the competences of the ombudsman in one province were recently narrowed.
+In their comments on the recent update of the report environmental NGOs and representatives of interest raised some concerns that the competences of twothe ombudsmean in one province were recently narrowed: their participation in environmental procedures as well as their right to appeal to the Supreme Administrative Court was restricted.

 22. In recent years, many stakeholder dialogues starting at the administrative level have been held in Austria at the Federal level for the development of programmes and policies in the environmental sector.
 Special mention should be made of the following initiatives: Integrated Energy and Climate Strategy, Longterm Strategy 2050, Biodiversity Strategy, Austrian Bioeconomy Strategy and Action Plan, Noise Abatement Platform, Circular Economy Strategy, Forest Dialogue, Rural Development Programme and Water initiatives ("Generation Blue", Plattform "Wasseraktiv").
 Also, in the field of torrent and avalanche control, ever-more intense efforts have been made to include the general public.
 Austria also promotes the Local Agenda 21 (LA 21) as a model approach for participatory and proactive democracy aimed at implementing sustainable development.
-It is the aim to implement such processes in more than 500 municipalities, regions and districts all over Austria.
-Currently, more than 530 processes at local and at regional level can be found.
+Currently, more than 57530 processes at local and at regional level can be found.
 To ensure high quality of processes, a set of criteria was elaborated and also adjusted to the objects of the Agenda 2030.